-Mayor Caldwell has committed to the planting of 100,000 trees across O‘ahu by 2025 and the City has committed to increasing our urban tree canopy coverage from 23% – 35% by 2035.
-These efforts demonstrate our kākou (inclusive) when it comes to trees.
+Honolulu has committed to the planting of 100,000 trees across O‘ahu by 2025 and increasing the city’s urban tree canopy coverage from 23% – 35% by 2035.
+These efforts demonstrate Honolulu’s commitment to Kākou (inclusiveness) when it comes to trees.

 “Data shows us Hawaii’s climate is getting warmer, and here on O‘ahu, we are slowly losing our tree canopy.
 If we are going to be a more resilient community and thrive as a people, we need to embrace the goal of planting 100,000 new trees by the year 2025.
 I think the members of our community, both young and old, will embrace this initiative as it benefits the health of our residents and our planet.”

-Mayor of Honolulu
+Former Mayor of Honolulu